News: Record sale for a currency in the black foreign exchange market in Cuba

-Boulevard de San Rafael, in Havana, and a 100-dollar bill and 50 euros (Reference image)Photo © CiberCuba/ChatGpt
+Boulevard de San Rafael in Havana and a 100-dollar bill and 50 euros (Reference image)Photo © CiberCuba/ChatGpt

-In recent hours, a currency has reported an upward shift in the informal foreign exchange market in Cuba.
+In recent hours, a currency has reported an upward shift in the informal exchange market in Cuba.
 This is the euro, which has set a new sales record.

 Exchange Rate Evolution